+How do the other services stack up?
 If you choose the LifeLock Ultimate plan ($26.99/month), you get monthly updates about your TransUnion credit score and reports.
 IdentityForce monitors all three of your credit bureau scores (as does LifeLock), but only gives you access to your credit scores once a year.
 For someone who wants to monitor their credit as well as protect their identity, this can be a huge drawback.

 Here are IdentityForce’s special features: